shaefelinger/codepedia/src/GIT/index.md

 ### `git add`

-Before doing a commit, you have to collect all your changes -> stage them.
+Changes are not automatically added to the stagin area, you have to collect all your changes -> add them to the **Stagin Area**

-`git add <Filename>` - Add File
+`git add <Filename>` - Add File/Folder

 `git add .`- Add everything